 Most people with trachoma in its initial stages display no signs or symptoms.
 In areas where the disease is common, your doctor can diagnose trachoma through a physical examination or through sending a sample of bacteria from your eyes to be cultured and tested in a laboratory.

 Trachoma treatment options depend on the stage of the disease.

-If you're traveling to parts of the world where trachoma is endemic, be sure to practice good hygiene to prevent infection.
+If you're traveling to parts of the world where trachoma is common, be sure to practice good hygiene to prevent infection.

 If you've been treated for trachoma with antibiotics or surgery, reinfection is always a concern.
 For your protection and for the safety of others, be sure that family members or others you live with are screened and, if necessary, treated for trachoma.

 Although no vaccine is available, trachoma prevention is possible.
 The World Health Organization (WHO) has developed a health strategy to prevent trachoma, with the goal of eliminating trachoma in the world by 2020.
 The strategy is titled SAFE, which includes:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.